 If you have leftover over ricotta cheese, then you need to make these muffins.
 They are fluffy and moist, and have the best crumb.

 Love blueberries and ricotta?
 Be sure to try my other favorite Blueberry Ricotta Coffee Cake recipe with a delicious streusel topping.
 And, don’t miss this delicious Italian Blueberry Ricotta Cake recipe or my Blueberry Peach Muffins!
+For a chocolatey treat, check out this tender Chocolate Chip Ricotta Muffins.

 Why this Recipe Works!